PFAS Water Contamination

 PFAS at Vermont Crossroads Conference

 Check out a PFAS workshop to learn more from community leaders and experts on what these chemicals are, how communities have responded, and what you can do.
-This video shows a workshop we led at the Vermont Crossroad Conference in November 2017.
+We presented this workshop at the Vermont Crossroad Conference in November 2017.
 Watch the workshop presentation to learn more.